Astronomy astrophysics black holes neutron stars X-ray binaries

 Lindheimer Postdoctoral Fellow, Northwestern Univ., IL, USA, 2004-2007

 Asst.
 Professor, U. Alberta, AB, Canada, 2008-2012

 Professor, U. Alberta, AB, Canada, 2018-current

 Observational astrophysics, focusing on compact objects (neutron stars, black holes, and white dwarfs), high energy astrophysics (X-rays), and accretion.

-I have taught upper-level astrophysics courses (Stellar Astrophysics; Galactic & Extragalactic Astrophysics), graduate astrophysics (High-Energy Astrophysics), and introductory physics (Physics 124; Engineering Physics 131).
+I have taught upper-level astrophysics courses (Stellar Astrophysics; Galactic & Extragalactic Astrophysics), graduate astrophysics (High-Energy Astrophysics), and introductory physics and astrophysics (Physics 124; Engineering Physics 131; Astrophysics 122).
 I often take Physics 499 students for small research projects.

 The development of our understanding of the universe, including current models of stellar evolution and cosmology.
 Emphasis on understanding the physical processes underlying astronomical phenomena.
 Viewing experience will be available using the campus observatory.
 Prerequisites: Mathematics 30-1 and Physics 30.
 This course may not be taken for credit if credit has been obtained in ASTRO 101.Winter Term 2023